codatio/codat-docs/docs/assess/excel/enhanced-financials-report.md

 ## Generating the report

-The Assess Report can be generated via API or through [Codat's Portal](/assess/portal/overview#reports).
-The [Excel reports](/assess/excel/overview) page describes how to generate and download the report via API.
+You can generate the Enhanced Financials Excel report using the API or the Codat Portal (for details, see [Reports](/assess/portal/overview#reports)).
+The [Assess reports in Excel](/assess/excel/overview) article describes how to generate and download the report using the API.

 ## Using the report